shellrhythm/shellrhythm-cli/README.md

 ## Are there any charts I can download?

-You can check out the #shellrhythm-charts on my [Discord server](https://discord.gg/VGxqDahgvY), but I'll most likely update this part with, like, a chartpack or something.
-I'll just have to wait until charts are available.
+You can check out the #charts channel on the [shellrhythm Discord server](https://discord.gg/artQgD3Y8V), but I'll most likely update this part with, like, a chartpack or something.
+I'll just have to wait until more charts are available.

 ## How do I make a chart?